jessfraz/blog/content/post/windows-for-linux-nerds.md

 ### Pain Points

-There are still quite a few pain points with using Windows Subsystem for Linux, but it's important to remember it is still in it's beginnings.
+There are still quite a few pain points with using Windows Subsystem for Linux, but it's important to remember it is still in the beginnings.
 So that you all have an idea of what to expect I will list them here and we can watch how they improve in future builds.
-Each item links to it's respective GitHub issue.
+Each item links to the respective GitHub issue.

 Keep in mind, I am using the default Windows console for everything.
 It has improved significantly since I played with it 2 years ago while we were